ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-8-practice-coding.rst

         .. tab:: Question

-           The following code should calculate the number of hours in 320893 seconds.
+           The following code should calculate the number of whole days in 320893 seconds.
 However, the code has errors.
 Fix the code so that it compiles and runs correctly.

            .. activecode::  ch3Ex5q
               :language: java